js13kGames/games/games/gravity-cat/README.md

-# Gravity Cat
+A small puzzle game where you play as a black cat (who would have guessed!) and control the gravity.

-...is a small puzzle game where you play as a black cat (who would have guessed!) and control the gravity.
 You have to collect all the purple gems because... umm... well, I'm fairly certain there is a good reason for that, and it has something to do with beliefs related to black cats or something.

 ## Idea